moradq/readmedeliverables.md/README.md

 ---|---|---|
 *Sun, 09 12* | **Deliverable 1:** New Learning | Pick a project on what you want to do with specifics.
 These specifics being to pick the type of project I want to do, how I'm planning on doing it with a time line and learning plan that I took some time to make, look for and research different courses and sources for my project whether it's to either gather information or to start learning, then finally, start working on my project after picking my API.
 I'm planning on doing a mask detection robot which gives a certain command based on if someone is or isn't wearing a mask then putting a warning on a message board.
 Other part of the plan is for when I finish the first part.
 *Sun, 09 26* | **Deliverable 2:** New Learning | Start learning and developing some scraps of different coding languages after finding a suitable course to learn the language that I intend to do the project in.
 (In this case it's Python).
 Then finally start working on and developing my skills in Python and finalize my choice for the API and commit to the learning.
-*Sun, 10 10* | **Deliverable 3:** Project Foundation | For this deliverable I have decided finally how to do everything and had built a base foundation of this using some knowledge I acquired after I was granted permission to use CodeHS for learning python.
+*Sun, 10 12* | **Deliverable 3:** Project Foundation | For this deliverable I have decided finally how to do everything and had built a base foundation of this using some knowledge I acquired after I was granted permission to use CodeHS for learning python.
 As a reminder, I want to make a facial/mask detection robot that uses an API to be able to see whether someone is wearing a mask or not and give an appropriate response.
 Since this is only the base, I started working on CodeHS to learn about everything and the screencast is on the third deliverable in the repo.
+*Sun, 10 26* | **Deliverable 4/5:** Building my Project |
+*Sun, 11 16* | **Deliverable 6:** Project Code and Feedback Plan |
+*Sun, 12 9* | **Deliverable 7:** Project Code and Feedback Plan |
+*Sun, 1 13* | **Deliverable 8:** Final Project |

 ---

+# Deliverable 8: Final Project

+---

+# Deliverable 7: Project Code and Feedback Plan

+---

+# Deliverable 6: Project Code and Feedback Plan

+---

+# Deliverable 4/5: Building my Project

+---

-# Deliverible Three Project Foundation
+# Deliverible 3: Project Foundation

 For ths assignment, I'm told to show what I have learned so far as new learning since the 26th of September all the way 'till the 12th of October which I'm proud to say that I came accross to finally working on it!
 I was given a grant and a recommendation to start working on this using CodeHS with 12 or more units that can help although I was told to work on units 3-7.
 On the very first week of the actual grant, I was able to make it a good way through Unit 3 but feel like I can definitely do more.
 Here's why: